leavedtrait/esp32-nostd/README.md

-#a driver for the dht11 sensor written in rust
+A driver for the dht11 sensor written in rust